gabriellend/todo-app/README-template.md

 ### What I learned

 Getting the borders of the checkboxes to be a linear gradient on hover was an interesting challenge.
 I didn't know that you can't set a border color to a linear gradient.
 I solved this by setting the checkbox's hover background to a linear gradient and then putting a slightly smaller ::after element on top of it that was the same color as the list background.
 This gives the illusion of a linear gradient border.

+Another new thing was adding the dragging capability to the list items.
+I'd never come across the dragging event listeners before so this was a whole new world.
+It was pretty straightforward, though it was challenging figuring out how to change the cursor while dragging and also to style the dragged element.